 When Can a Landlord Enter a Rental Property?

-Even with proper notice and with entry rights reserved in the lease, many states regulate when a landlord can enter a rental property.
+Even with proper notice and with entry rights reserved in the lease, many states regulate when a landlord may enter a rental property.
 Landlord entry requires valid purpose, valid manner, and valid timing.

-The tenant’s consent removes all legal issues with a landlord entry.
-A landlord can always enter when invited, even for something unrelated to the lease.
-The rest of this article assumes the tenant may want to refuse consent.
+Tenant consent removes all legal issues with a landlord entry.
+A landlord always may enter when invited, even for something unrelated to the lease.
+Requirements for purpose, manner, and timing assume that the tenant may want to refuse consent.

 No landlord entry is legal without a valid purpose.
-Landlords can generally enter for purposes reserved in the lease, and/or required by the law.
+Landlords in general may enter for purposes reserved by the lease, and/or required by law.

 Purposes in the Law

-Landlords can enter for a purpose that’s allowed by law.
+Landlords may enter for a purpose that’s allowed by law.
 The law usually allows entry for property work, inspections, and emergencies.

-Property showings are sometimes allowed.
-If they are, this is usually in an entry statute.
-Landlords can also enter a property when it appears abandoned by the tenant (usually after 1-2 weeks of unexplained absence).
+Most states also have laws letting a landlord enter a property when it appears abandoned by the tenant (usually after 1-2 weeks of unexplained absence).

 Property Work

 Landlords almost always have a duty to provide safe, habitable rental property.
-To carry out this duty, landlords can enter rental property for necessary property work.
+To carry out this duty, the law allows landlords to enter rental property for necessary property work.
 This can include:

 • Repairs